mattgodbolt/xania/README.md

 For day-to-day developing you can use your favourite IDE or editor (CLion, vs.code, vi, emacs).
 If your IDE supports CMake projects, then it might Just Work out of the box.
 CLion, for example, will open up and run the code from the IDE.

-The mud happily runs without being installed: just ensure the working directory is set to the `area` directory.
-We'll likely try and improve on this in future to make it less likely to go wrong.
+The mud happily runs without being installed, however it does rely on a few environment variables for configuration (see below).

 There are two components, `doorman` and `xania`.
 The former is the TCP side of things, and unless you're changing how the MUD and the connection process communicate you can probably build and run `doorman` and then leave it running.